 - The Senior Umpire will ask for a river check, usually from the Head.
-They want to know about river traffic, fishermen, swans or debris on the course.
-The do not want to know about the EA, OURCs launches, or crews in the right place. - o In particular, Head, Longbridges, Top Gut and Univ/Boathouse B need to watch for river traffic approaching the course. - Explain (very politely) to the traffic that there is an event on and what the circulation pattern is and that when travelling downstream they must not leave the transit lane or cross the river without permission - During the river check, or when a large boat enters the course, the SU needs to know who you are, what the river traffic is, where it is, and where it is going.
+They want to know about river traffic, anglers, swans or debris on the course.
+The do not want to know about the EA, OURCs launches, or crews in the right place. - O In particular, Head, Longbridges, Top Gut and Univ/Boathouse B need to watch for river traffic approaching the course. - During the river check, or when a large boat enters the course, the SU needs to know who you are, what the river traffic is, where it is, and where it is going.
 If there is no river traffic, say "clear" - Example river check: